 So I ask you this: how can someone who not only fails to understand but doesn’t even value the courage and sacrifice of Servicemembers be put in charge of deciding their fate?
 In interviews and in his book, Call Sign Chaos: Learning to Lead, General Jim Mattis describes a handwritten card he kept on his desk while serving as CENTCOM Commander at the Pentagon.
 It asked the following question: “Will this commitment contribute sufficiently to the America people to justify putting our troops in a position to die?”

-In contrast, Donald Trump would apparently regard troops as suckers for risking their lives simply to protect the American people, and would regard them as losers if they returned injured or in a body bag.
+In contrast, Donald Trump would apparently regard troops as suckers for risking their lives simply to protect the American people and losers if they returned injured or in a body bag.

-When asked what is hardest about being President, each talks about the decision to put troops in harms way.
+When asked what’s hardest about being President, previous presidents referred to putting troops in harms way.
 Presidents have always understood that the lives of these self-sacrificing men and women were in their hands.

 How can the American people ask these brave men and women – moms, dads, brother’s, sisters, husbands, wives, aunts, uncles – to put their lives in the hands of someone who regards their sacrifice essentially as a sucker’s bet?
 If nothing else disqualifies Donald Trump from retaining the duty of Commander-In-Chief, this does.
 Servicemembers deserve it.